agileware/wp-civicrm-ux/README.md

 ## Usage
-You can find the documentation [here](USAGE.md) or in the setting page.
+You can find the documentation [here](USAGE.md) or in the WordPress Settings page.

 ## Development
 ### How to add shortcode